b-y-f/ai50/quiz-notes.md

 - __BFS will sometimes, but not always, find a shorter path than DFS__
 - Both algorithms will always find paths of the same length

+__Note__: In `degrees` project, we will find the shortest path, understand this could help solve that project easier.

 ---

 The following question will ask you about the below maze.
 Grey cells indicate walls.
 A search algorithm was run on this maze, and found the yellow highlighted path from point A to B. In doing so, the red highlighted cells were the states explored but that did not lead to the goal.